nido/nidolv2/README.md

 So if you want to be sure you reclaim everything and use my plugin, be sure to run fftw\_cleanup() afterwards

+Trying to keep as close as realtime as possible, 'allocation' of fourier buffers are made on the stack.
+So if you want to use huge fourier windows, make sure your stack is large enough to fit multiple fourier buffers.

 Known Problems
 --------------
 Trying to compile it with pcc on Fedora18 fails.
 Reason why may have to